Aashishpss/Lane_detection/README.md

-Lane Detection
+#Lane Detection

-Overview
+##Overview

 This repository contains a Python script for lane detection in a video using OpenCV.
 The script processes a video file, detects lane lines, and displays the result in real-time.
 Key computer vision techniques like Region of Interest (ROI) selection, dilation, grayscale conversion, thresholding, Canny edge detection, and Hough Transform are used.

-Features
+##Features

-Select and crop a Region of Interest (ROI) for lane detection.
+1.Select and crop a Region of Interest (ROI) for lane detection.

-Detect white lane lines based on pixel intensity.
+2.Detect white lane lines based on pixel intensity.

-Apply Canny edge detection and Hough Transform to identify lane lines.
+3.Apply Canny edge detection and Hough Transform to identify lane lines.

-Display the detected lane lines over the original video.
+4.Display the detected lane lines over the original video.

-Requirements
+##Requirements

 To run this script, ensure you have the following installed:

-Python 3.x
+1.Python 3.x

-OpenCV (cv2)
+2.OpenCV (cv2)

-NumPy
+3.NumPy

 You can install the required libraries using:

 pip install opencv-python-headless numpy

-How to Use
+##How to Use

 1.Clone the Repository: